dariusf/fable/docs.md

     - `internal.bug_detectors`: push oracles in here
     - `internal.on_scene_visit`: push callbacks in here
     - `internal.on_interact`: push callbacks in here
-- `local`: section-local state, may be mutated
+- `local`: section-local state, may be mutated; initialise it before the section is entered
 - `clear()`: clears the screen
 - `jump(label)`, `tunnel(label)`: builders for Fable fragments which may help reduce the amount of quoting required
 - `randomly_test()`, `stop_testing()`: start and stop random testing